hoodedapollo/GPpackages/README.md

 #### Coordination

-To run the overall architecture now you do not publish command directly to miro as in the above sections but you provide them to the cordiation node.
+To run the overall architecture  you do not publish command directly to miro as in the above sections but you provide them to the cordiation node.
 This is what the oa_gb_simple_coordination.launch file does.